PoliceRewired/social-distributor/README.md

 ### Automation

-This tool is intended to run as a lambda or recurring task in another environment.
+This tool is intended to run as an AWS lambda.

+### Scripts

+After you have set up your environment and AWS cli client credentials, you can use the following scripts for quick actions:

+* `build.sh` - rebuild the lambda project
+* `test.sh` - run tests against the lambda project
+* `deploy.sh` - deploy the lambda project to AWS

 ### Manual testing